-The W3C Math working group is committed to providing support software vendors developing all kinds of MathML tools. the working group monitors the public www-math@w3.org mailing list, and will attempt answer questions about the MathML specification.
-The working group also intends to try to stimulate the formation of MathML developer and user groups.
-For current information about MathML tools, applications and user support activities, consult the W3C Math home page.
+The W3C Math working group is committed to providing support to software vendors developing all kinds of MathML tools.
+The working group monitors the public mailing list www-math@w3.org, and will attempt to answer questions about the MathML specification.
+The working group also intends to stimulate the formation of MathML developer and user groups.
+For current information about MathML tools, applications and user support activities, consult the home page of the W3C Math Working Group.